johannah/iclr-2020-workshop/speakers.md

 ## Connecting to the Zoom Conference Call

 Speakers are asked to join our private zoom conference before the beginning of their sessions.
-Each speaker should have received a link via email (search "AI for Earth Sciences" or "zoom" in your inbox) which enables them to enter the password-protected zoom conference room.
+Each speaker/invited guest should have received a link via email (search "AI for Earth Sciences" or "zoom" in your inbox) which enables them to enter the password-protected zoom conference room.
 Please let us know asap if you did not receive this link.

 *Zoom attendees must completely close the ICLR stream before joining the zoom conference (seriously - you will regret it if you don't)*

+Speakers must join for their session, but need not stay all day.
+All speakers and invited guests are free to drop in and out of the zoom conference as their schedule allows.
+In fact, we expect that the audio/visual experience will be superior on the livestream link.
+The tradeoff is that in the zoom meeting you'll have the ability to engage directly with the other authors in Q&A. We're leaving it up to you to choose your preferred way to engage in the workshop.

 ## Session Flow: